Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 ## <a name="Step8"></a>8) Choose the correct analysis settings

 Congratulations!
-Your network dataset is ready to use with the standard Network Analyst tools in ArcGIS and the supplemental tools in [Transit Analysis Tools.tbx](./TransitAnalysisTools_UsersGuide.html).
+Your network dataset is ready to use with the standard Network Analyst tools in ArcGIS and the downloadable [Transit Network Analysis Tools](http://www.arcgis.com/home/item.html?id=23cc1b720eb0418db4d0e61955b8fe43).

 If you are new to ArcGIS Network Analyst or need a refresher, please review the [Network Analyst tutorials](http://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/about-the-network-analyst-tutorial-exercises.htm) before proceeding.

 Recall that the basic workflow for running network analyses is as follows: